lpolon/mars-rover-kata/README.md

 # H2 to-do:
 - bonus 4: obstáculos
-  - colocar identificacao de obstaculos nas funcoes foward e backward
+- make rover be deployed in random position
-  - melhorar validacao de input da probabilidade
+  - melhorar validacao de input da probabilidade.
+Atual: 2 digitos.
+Nada impede outros valores.
 - bonus 4: other rovers //
 - getters interessantes. p.ex.: status, ou um travel log mais legal..

+# H2 bugs:
+- The rover might be 'deployed' over an obstacle and it is ignored.

 method ._checkColision()
 how to make many players move at the same time?

-# H3 anotacoes temp